nicholaswmin/automap/README.md

 }
 ```

-> 3. can be constructed by calling `new` and passing it's JSON

 for example, this won't work:

+> It cannot be entirely constructed by calling `new` and passing
+> it's JSON.

 ```js
 class Building {